phenotypic.abc_.GridOperation#

 Why GridOperation exists

-GridOperation provides three benefits:
+GridOperation provides three key benefits:

 1. Type Safety: The apply() method signature requires a GridImage argument, catching misuse at runtime if someone tries to apply a grid operation to a plain Image.